State and Local Policy Database

 Per EO 2019-01, Pennsylvania does have a statewide emissions reduction goal in place, specifically to reduce emissions 80% by 2050 (baseline year 2005).

 Rhode Island is a member of the Regional Greenhouse Gas Initiative (RGGI), a cap-and-trade program for reducing GHG emissions in North America that began its compliance period in 2009.
 Capping CO2 emissions from the power sector, the program aims to reduce emissions by 45% below 2005 levels by 2020 and additionally by 30% by 2030.
-Since 2012, 68% of Rhode Island's RGGI auction proceeds have gone towards support of energy efficiency policies and programs ($56,001,952.42 eligible to disburse; $38,255,991.64 dedicated to EE).

 Rhode Island is also a participant in the Transportation and Climate Initiative’s effort to develop a cap-and-invest program for transportation emissions.
 This team is engaged in modeling, outreach, and program development efforts and released a draft MOU to the public for feedback in December of 2019.
 That MOU is expected to be finalized in the fall of 2020, with delays related to the COVID-19 pandemic.
-Rhode Island began conductions a Carbon Pricing Study at the end of 2019 that is researching potential policy options for State and Regional carbon pricing in order to inform state legislators, policymakers, and stakeholders about the availabel options and potential impacts.
+Rhode Island began conductions a Carbon Pricing Study at the end of 2019 that is researching potential policy options for State and Regional carbon pricing in order to inform state legislators, policymakers, and stakeholders about the available options and potential impacts.

 Per state legislation S-0078A, Rhode Island does have a statewide emissions reduction goal in place, specifically to reduce emissions 100% by 2050 (baseline year 1990).